-Make sure you take your dog outside regularly to pee and poop and praise them when they go in the right spot.
-If you already have an adult dog that isn’t properly house trained, there are still ways to correct the behavior.
+Make sure you take your dog outside regularly to pee and poop, and praise them when they go in the right spot.
+If you already have an adult dog that isn’t properly house-trained, there are still ways to correct the behaviour.

-Dogs are known to be loyal and friendly animals, but they can also be messy.
-One of the most common problems dog owners face is their pet’s habit of pooping inside the house.
+Dogs are known to be loyal and friendly animals but can also be messy.
+One of dog owners’ most common problems is their pet’s habit of pooping inside the house.
 While there can be many reasons for a dog to poop in the house, one of the most common is health issues such as inflammatory bowel disease.

 If a dog is having trouble holding it in, he may end up defecating wherever he is standing or lying down.
 This can include on furniture, in corners, or even on beds.
 Unfortunately, this can lead to some pretty big messes that are difficult to clean up.

 The best way to prevent your dog from pooping uncontrollably is to bring it to the vet immediately.
-Food allergies cause most dogs with intestinal problems.
-Aside from prescription medicine, changing into hypoallergenic dog food can solve food allergies.
+Food allergies cause most dogs to have intestinal problems.
+Aside from prescription medicine, changing to hypoallergenic dog food can solve allergies.

 How to Prevent Your Dog from Pooping in Your Bed?

 You can do several things to help prevent your dog from pooping on your bed.
 Here are some tips to get you started: